baby looking at book

 How to Homeschool with a Baby and a Toddler

-Homeschooling with a baby and a toddler can be a challenge, but it can be done.
+Homeschooling with babies and toddlers around can be a challenge, but it can be done.
 It does require some flexibility.
-Here are some tips that have helped me to homeschool with a baby and a toddler.
+Here are some tips that have helped me to homeschool in this season with little ones.

-Currently I have a 3 month old and a 2 year old and I am homeschooling my 4 and 6 year olds.
-I do understand that my children are still all young, and so they don’t need as much school structure as when they will be older.
-Once they are older they will also be able to help out more around the house, leaving more time for schoolwork for me.
-That said, we are working on preschool and first grade with a baby and a toddler in the home.
+I do understand that my children are still all young, and so they don’t need as much school structure as when they are older.
+That makes it simpler to simplify our school routine.
+Once they are older they will also be able to help out more around the house, leaving more time for schoolwork with me.

 mom holding baby and writing